-Superannuation Guarantee increases to 11.5%
+Superannuation Guarantee increases to 12%

-The Superannuation Guarantee (SG) rate will rise from 11% to 11.5% on 1 July 2024 and will continue with a final increase to increase to 12% on 1 July 2025.
+The Superannuation Guarantee (SG) rate will continue with a final increase to increase to 12% on 1 July 2025.

 If your business is an employer, what this will mean depends on your employment agreements.
 If the employment agreement states the employee is paid on a 'total remuneration' basis (base plus SG and any other allowances), then their take home pay might be reduced by 0.5%.
 That is, a greater percentage of their total remuneration will be directed to their superannuation fund.
 For employees paid a rate plus superannuation, then their take home pay will remain the same and the 0.5% increase will be added to their SG payments.